leonardo-s-dutra/musicInfoCmd/README.md

 ## Usage

-With this app, you can get information from spotify with commands like GET, which gives you parameters such:
+With this app, you can get information from spotify with the command GET, which gives you parameters such:

 * ARTIST
      * ALBUMS